PREETHAM1590/landing-page/README.md

 This project is configured for easy deployment on [Vercel](https://vercel.com/), the creators of Next.js.
 Connect your GitHub repository to Vercel to deploy automatically.

-## ⚠️ Known Issues

-*   **React Hydration Warning:** A persistent warning related to `<html>` tag attributes appears in the browser console during development.
-This seems related to the `ThemeProvider` (`next-themes`) interaction with server rendering.
-While standard fixes were attempted, the warning remains.
-The application appears functional, but further investigation might be needed if visual inconsistencies arise.

 ## 📄 Schema

 A basic SQL schema definition for a `users` table can be found in `schema.sql`.
 This is a starting point and would need expansion for a full backend implementation.